 Code Description Notes 401 Unauthenticated The requested resource cannot be retrieved because the client is not authenticated and the resource requires authorization to access it.
 The details section contains the path that was attempted to be accessed, but could not be retrieved.
-401 AuthenticationFailure Authenticating the user with the given credentials has failed.
+403 Unauthorized The requested resource cannot be retrieved because the client is not authorized to access it.
+The details section

-Code Description Notes 404 NotFound The requested object does not exist.
+Code Description Notes contains the path that was attempted to be accessed, but could not be retrieved.
+404 NotFound The requested object does not exist.